Fargo-Moorhead RedHawks: History

 The team was created as a Northern League expansion franchise in 1996 along with the now-defunct Madison Black Wolf.
 Chris Coste is probably the most well-known former RedHawks player and was a member of the 2008 World Series-winning Philadelphia Phillies.
-The RedHawks, along with the St. Paul Saints, have been one of the most stable and successful independent baseball teams over the past 15 years.
+The RedHawks and the St. Paul Saints were among most stable and successful independent baseball teams until the Saints became part of affiliated baseball and became a Triple-A franchise in 2021.

 They are reported to have had the first broadcast by minor league professional baseball on the internet.

 In fifteen seasons in the Northern League, the RedHawks set the modern Northern League best single-season record for winning percentage with a 64–21 (.753) mark in 1998, set the record for most wins in a season with 68 in 2005, made it to the playoffs in 14 of 15 seasons, won five Northern League titles, and were named Baseball America's Independent Team of the Decade for the 1990s.

 The 1998 team recorded a combined record of 70 wins and 22 losses during the regular season and playoffs (.761).

 On October 13, 2010, the RedHawks left the Northern League, along with the Gary SouthShore RailCats, Kansas City T-Bones, and the Winnipeg Goldeyes to join the American Association for the 2011 season.
 The four remaining Northern League teams all folded or left the league.
 Accordingly, the Northern League ceased operations and folded in October 2010.
 As a result, the RedHawks have the distinction of being the last league champion.
 They have won the 2012 and 2013 American Association North Division championship.